-Automated SSL certificate renewal for Routing and Remote Access Service (RRAS)
+Built for Routing and Remote Access

-Routing and Remote Access pins the SSTP certificate by hash in the registry.
-CertKit keeps it current.
+The Routing and Remote Access role doesn't reference its SSTP certificate by name, it

 CertKit centralizes certificate issuance and renewal, then pushes the renewed certificate to your RRAS servers via the CertKit Agent, updates the SHA256 hash and HTTP.SYS binding, and restarts SstpSvc so the listener comes back on the current certificate.